dconjar/dconjar/source/posts/2013-11-23-site-speed.html.md

 Middleman is written in Ruby.
 It takes the best parts of Rails and Padrino and combines them into a simple yet powerful system for building static websites.

-**It provides all the benefits of CMS, with none of the bloat**:
+**It provides all the benefits of a CMS, with none of the bloat**:

 * **Content management**.
 I write my blog posts in [Markdown][17].
 If you need a WYSIWYG editor, [Prose.io][13] is a great one.
 It integrates with GitHub, so collaborating with multiple authors is painless.
 * **Less code duplication**.
 Middleman ships with [Tilt][14] and the [Rails Asset Pipeline][15].
-It gives you all the best tools for development.
-Once you've built your first Middleman template, you'll dread returning to WordPress or Drupal.
+Developing for Middleman is a joy.
+Once you've built your first template, you'll dread returning to WordPress or Drupal.
 * **A community**.
 Middleman is the only static site generator I know of that has a [community forum][15].
 * **A standardized way of doing things**.
 Rails developers feel right at home with Middleman.
-And we all know that Ruby on Rails is all about convention over configuration!
+And Ruby on Rails is all about convention over configuration!
 * **Code sharing**.
 Middleman can be extended with [plugins][16].

 **Middleman is also really good at site speed optimization**: